 As I prepare for an upcoming leadership training, I decided to re-read a management book by author Jim Collins titled, “Good to Great: Why Some Companies Make the Leap…and Others Don’t.”
-Collins discusses how great companies triumph over time and how many good companies fail to make the transition to become great.
+Collins discusses how great companies triumph over time and how many good companies fail to make the transition to becoming great.
 While brushing up for my training, I’m focusing on chapter four, called, “Confront the Brutal Facts”.
 Here Collins discusses creating an environment where it’s encouraged to talk about reality and confront the “brutal facts”, while – and this is the important part – keeping the faith.
 I believe that this is a concept that good leaders and good project managers must embrace with their teams.

 So what exactly does it all mean?
 In summary, as a company strives to go from good to great, changes will be made.
 Productive change can only begin by recognizing the hard, sometimes ugly, facts.
 Reality isn’t always all glitter and unicorns and managers and companies striving for greatness recognize that uncomfortable conversations, i.e. “brutal facts”, must be acknowledged.
 According to Collins, every “good to great” company he studied incorporated something called, “The Stockdale Paradox”.
 And while the name sounds like something out of the TV show The Big Bang Theory, “The Stockdale Paradox” ascertains that, “you must maintain unwavering faith that you can and will prevail in the end, regardless of the difficulties, and at the same time, have the discipline to confront the most brutal facts of your current reality, whatever they might be.”